SagoSan135/Java-OOP-project/README.md

 # Java-OOP-project
-oop demonstration in Jabva
-java classes and oop demonstration code
-Worker, Nourse, Doctor and a Main that's demonstrate use of all the above
+oop demonstration in Java Language, Classes and basicly an OOP demonstration code Worker, Nourse, Doctor and a Main that's demonstrates all the above...